 As a result, offering a teacher discount is not only a great way to show your support for teachers, it’s also a smart way to grow your business, reach new customers, and improve your brand image, especially at a time when their work deserves even more recognition.

-Teachers also have a vast network of other teacher and educator friends.
-As teacher marketing programs are spun up, it’s important to remember that 71% of teachers would tell a colleague about a teacher discount, and 78% of teachers hear about teacher discounts from other teachers.
+Teachers also have a vast network of other educator friends.
+As teacher marketing programs are spun up, it’s important to remember that 84% of teachers learn about teacher discounts from their colleagues and 93% would share a teacher discount with other teachers.
 Considering that teachers and educators represent over 2.3% of the US population, positive word of mouth can make all the difference in seeing your teacher discount program take off.

-Another example of a company seeing success with marketing to teachers with a special offer just for them.
+Michaels is a great example of a company succeeding by marketing to teachers with a special offer just for them.
 The craft store retailer recognizes and values teachers and wanted to celebrate them all year long.
-Rather than creating a Teacher Appreciation campaign during obvious times of the year, like back-to-school, Michaels created a 15% off teacher discount that teachers could use whenever they shopped online or in store.
+Rather than creating a Teacher Appreciation campaign during obvious times of the year, like back-to-school, Michaels created a 15% off teacher discount through their rewards program to use whenever a teacher shopped.